Skip to content

 For example:

-redis_url: env:REDIS_URL
+yaml redis_url: env:REDIS_URL

 This will substitute the value of the REDIS_URL environment variable at runtime.
 This approach allows you to: